omgsideburns/phototron/readme.md

 Under development again but not working yet...

+I will push gits WAY too many times when I'm doing tests on a pi.
+It's just so much easier to `git pull` updates rather than trying to transfer them directly between devices.

-Currently building for Pi 4 or Pi 5..
+Currently building in macos for Pi 4 or Pi 5.. hopefully will add crossplatform compatibility for funsies..

 ---